mklemm/jaxb-rich-contract-plugin/README.md

 * **1.7.0**:
 	* Modified fluent builder behavior so that it creates a deep copy of all child objects passed to the builder methods, if the child object is an instance of a JAXB-generated class from the same compilation unit or one of its episode-dependencies.
+* **1.8.0**:
+	* Made behavior introduced in 1.7.0 switchable with command-line parameter, because it isn't desirable in many cases.